ciprianciuhan/books_application/README.md

 ## How to run the application

+First of all, please run **mvn clean install** so that all packages can be retrieved.

 The application can be run with the **mvn spring-boot:run** command inside a terminal window, or by opening the project in an IDE like IntelliJ and running it from there.

 ## How to run the JavaScript client-side code